-FIG. 6.
-L-DLTS spectra of as-grown 4H-SiC SBD measured at different temperatures in the range 240-250 K. Signals were obtained by applying short ($t_p = 100 \text{ ns}$) filling pulses at low temperatures, allowing one to freeze the metastable negative states in the sample (see text for further details).
-Reverse and pulse voltages were $V_r = -5 \text{ V}$ and $V_p = 0 \text{ V}$, respectively.

-We note that the magnitudes of the $Z_1(-/0)$ and $Z_2(-/0)$ peaks decrease as the number of filling pulses increases and eventually, disappear from the spectra after the application of a relatively large number of filling pulses.
+Figure 6 shows the L-DLTS spectra of as grown 4H-SiC SBD measured at various temperatures in the range 240250 K. The measurements were carried out on the same SBD used to obtain the conventional DLTS spectrum shown in Figure 3.
+In contrast to that spectrum and to the L-DLTS spectra recorded with the application of relatively long (ms range) filling pulses, the use of short pulses leads to the observation of two peaks in the L-DLTS spectra in the temperature range 220-250K.
+The two emission signals are assigned to $Z_1(-/0)$ and $Z_2(-/0)$ transitions based on their relative magnitudes and emission rates.
+Interestingly, the $[Z-2]$ : $[Z-1]$ magnitude ratio is 2.5±0.7, differing from the value obtained when longer filling pulses were applied and the traps were all double filled.
+We will return to this issue in Section V, where we will argue that this discrepancy could be due to kinetic effects during the filling pulse.
+Activation energies for electron emission were determined as 0.48 and 0.41 eV from Arrhenius plots of T -correctedemission rates of $Z_1(-/0)$ and $Z_2(-/0)$ , respectively.
+These are shown on the right hand side of Figure 5.
+We note that the magnitudes of the $Z_1(-/0)$ and $Z_2(-/0)$ peaks decrease as the number of filling pulses increases, and eventually disappear from the spectra after the application of a relatively large number of filling pulses.
 This indicates that an increasing fraction of double negatively charged $Z{1/2}$ defects form and persist in the sample for the temperature range of the measurements.
-Such behavior is also a direct evidence for a negative-U ordering of the acceptor levels of $Z{1/2}$ -the repeated application of filling pulses results in the capture of a second electron by lingering $Z{1/2}^-$ defects and, therefore, in the accumulation of $Z{1/2}^-$ defects.
+Such behavior is also a direct evidence for a negative-U ordering of the acceptor levels of $Z{1/2}$ - the repeated application of filling pulses results in the capture of a second electron by lingering $Z{-1/2}$ defects and therefore in the accumulation of $Z{-1/2}^{=}$ defects.
 The latter will stay in the double minus state, unless the temperature is raised up to room temperature.

-As pointed out in Sec.
-I, negative-U defects show at least two atomic configurations, eventually separated by an energy barrier, and they may as well show considerable barriers for the capture of carriers.
-This means that activation energies for carrier emission, ΔE_a , may differ significantly from carrier binding energies, ΔE , which define the depth of the trap (or a transition level) with respect to the edge of the gap (see Fig. 2).20 Capture barriers and carrier binding energies can be determined from combined emission and capture measurements as a function of temperature.
+As pointed out in Section I, negative-U defects show at least two atomic configurations, eventually separated by an energy barrier, and they may as well show considerable barriers for the capture of carriers.
+This means that activation energies for carrier emission, $\Delta E_a$ , may differ significantly from carrier binding energies, $\Delta E$ , which define the depth of the trap (or a transition level) with respect to edge of the gap (see Figure 2).
+Capture barriers and carrier binding energies can be determined from combined emission and capture measurements as a function of temperature.